Scientific Advisory Committee (Threatened Species)

 Members of the Scientific Advisory Committee (Threatened Species - 2018)

 Professor Cameron has expertise in the ecology, behaviour and conservation of mammals.
 She is a Professor at both the University of Canterbury, NZ and the University of Tasmania.

 Ms Pugh has expertise in freshwater ecosystems and species.
 She is an environmental scientist at the City of Launceston.

 Dr Parsons has expertise in marine ecosystems and ecological surveys.
 She is the director of a marine consultancy business.

 Ms Louise Gilfedder

-Ms Gilfedder has experience in plant ecology, and threatened species assessment.
+Ms Gilfedder has expertise in plant ecology and threatened species assessment.
 She is an environmental consultant.

 Professor Christopher Johnson

-Professor Johnson has experience in vertebrate fauna and ecology.
-He is employed by the School of Biological Sciences at the University of Tasmania.
+Professor Johnson has expertise in vertebrate fauna and ecology.
+He is a Professor at the School of Natural Sciences at the University of Tasmania.